uber-common/metta/setup.md

 OSX

 ```
-installing the above with homebrew should get you going
+installing the above with homebrew/OS utilities should get you going
+brew install redis
+brew install screen
+brew install git

+brew install python (if you want to install via homebrew)
+sudo easy_install pip
 ```

 Set up a virtual python enviroment in the repo folder